4.1 Enroot - Introduction

 Creating an Enroot Container

-Once you have an Enroot image, use the enroot create command to expand it into a local container filesystem.
-Each container requires a separate run of this command.
-To assign custom names to containers, see the official documentation: https://github.com/NVIDIA/enroot/blob/master/doc/usage.md
+Once you have an Enroot image, use the enroot create to create the container.
+The command will expand the container image into a local container filesystem.
+Each container image requires a separate run of this command.
+To assign custom names to containers, see the official documentation.
+The following command will create the container, which will inherit the image name (without the .sqsh extension).
+You can assign a custom name to a container by using the --name CUSTOM_NAME option after the enroot create command.

 enroot create ubuntu.sqsh